zNitche/lightberryAPI/README.md

 - `routes/` - routes setup + workflow.
 - `tasks.py` - background tasks.
 - `lightberry_config.template.json` - config template.

+Note that `App` section can be extended, all values passed there will be available in `current_app.config`.

 ### Extras
 #### SSL / TLS